SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/databricks-jobs.md

 ### Visual == Code

-The visual graph created on the jobs page is automatically converted to code (JSON) behind the scenes, which is passed to Databricks j
+The visual graph created on the jobs page is automatically converted to code (JSON) behind the scenes, which is passed to Databricks

 ![Code View](img/databricks-jobs-code-view.png)